MIDDAG: Where Does Our News Go? Investigating Information Diffusion via Community-Level Information Pathways: Introduction

 We present a comprehensive visualization system incorporating state-of-the-art information analysis components to provide a clear demonstration of information propagation details and patterns concerning COVID-19-related news within and across the audiences of prominent news organizations from countries highly impacted by COVID-19 across social media platforms.
-The first dataset we consider consists of all COVID-19-related tweets extracted from the Twitter API.
-Using tweets containing links to news articles authored by selected news organizations, we construct communities of users based on their engagement patterns with the selected news organizations, which enables us to construct and visualize the information pathways at the community level.
-We use these pathways to train our novel information pathway prediction model and present the predicted information propagation patterns for a held-out evaluation set.
+The first dataset consists of all COVID-19-related tweets extracted from the Twitter API.
+Using tweets containing links to news articles authored by selected news organizations, we construct communities of users based on their engagement patterns with the selected news organizations, which enables us to construct and visualize the IPs at the community level.
+We use these pathways to train our novel IP prediction model and present the predicted information propagation patterns for a held-out evaluation set.
 We also present a novel machine-learning-based approach trained on the collected tweets at the user level to predict and display the susceptibility level of users and communities, which provides further insight into each pathway.
-In addition to the susceptibility score, we perform event extraction on each tweet in an information pathway, which shows how and if the core ideas of the original article spread.

-To diversify the source of our data, we also use the Reddit data available for each news organization and apply existing techniques to extract popular opinions from the available posts in order to provide additional characterization to the information pathways once visualized.
-Finally, we pack the IP analysis capabilities in a system for the user to select, visualize, interact and discover information pathways at both user and community levels.\footnote{A demo video is available at https://info-pathways.github.io}
+In addition to the susceptibility score, we perform event extraction on each tweet in an IP, which shows how and if the core ideas of the original article spread.
+To diversify the source of our data, we also use the Reddit data available for each news organization and apply existing techniques to extract popular opinions from the available posts in order to provide additional characterization to the IPs once visualized.
+Finally, we pack the IP analysis capabilities in a system for the user to select, visualize, interact and discover IPs at both user and community levels.